 Edelmira is a mother of four: three boys and one girl.
-Edelmira’s son, Josue, is sponsored through the Hope for a Family program.
+Edelmira’s son, Josue, is sponsored through Unbound.
 The family does not have running water in the home, and they must travel to a community tank to get water.

 Edelmira gives us an inside look into the life of her family.

 What is the current water situation in your home?